 Your computer generates this error when it fails to start a recently connected hardware device.
-This may occur when your computer fails to recognize the hardware, or it encounters compatibility, driver installation problems.
+It may occur when your computer fails to recognize the device, or it encounters compatibility, driver installation problems.

 THIS DEVICE CANNOT START.
 (CODE 10)